christopherobin/mage/lib/modules/bot/README.md

 ### Browser

-Open your browser JS console and open the following page:
+Navigate to the following page (make sure your JS console is open to confirm that the bot is running):

 `http://<HOST>/app/bot/<BOT NAME>#psk=<PRE SHARED KEY>`

 ### PhantomJS

-Download the loader and running it with the arguments PSK and BOT NAME.
+Download the loader and run it with the arguments PSK and BOT NAME.

 ```bash
 curl -s http://<HOST>/app/bot/phantom | gunzip > phantom.js